Mark Mitchell (American figure skater)

 Mark Mitchell (born May 2, 1968) is an American retired competitive figure skater.
 He is a three-time medalist at the United States Figure Skating Championships and placed as high as fourth at the World Figure Skating Championships (in 1993).
-He currently works as a coach and choreographer in Boston with Peter Johansson.
+After retiring from competition, he began work as a coach and choreographer in Boston with his husband, Peter Johansson.
+As of 2022, he lived in Provincetown with Johansson.

 Biography

 Skating career

 Mitchell was the 1986 U.S. Junior National Champion.
 He won the bronze medal at the 1990 United States Figure Skating Championships, but was not named to the World team, despite the U.S. having three spots to that competition.
 Instead, a medical bye was given to Christopher Bowman who withdrew from the competition with a back injury.

 Mitchell finished 4th at the 1991 United States Figure Skating Championships, again just missing a spot on the World team.

 In 1992, he won a bronze medal at the United States Figure Skating Championships.
 The US had three spots for the team to the 1992 Winter Olympics.
 However, Mitchell was not placed on the team due to a medical bye given to Todd Eldredge.
 Mitchell competed at the 1992 World Figure Skating Championships, where he placed 5th, ahead of Eldredge.